 Effective time management buys back space for growing your business.
 Here are some practical tips for improving in this area:

-- Delegate Smartly: If you employ contractors or other help, use such resources wisely.
+- Delegate smartly: If you employ contractors or other help, use such resources wisely.
 Delegate tasks based on the strengths of each contributor.
 This not only frees up time but empowers the people helping you.

-- Efficient Scheduling: Plan your days around your business’s peak hours.
+- Efficient scheduling: Plan your days around your business’s peak hours.
 Schedule administrative or personal tasks during quieter periods, so you can be available when your business needs you most.

-- Customer Flow: If you have a store or a physical space, consider how its layout manages customer flow.
+- Customer flow: If you have a store or a physical space, consider how its layout manages customer flow.
 A well organised and thoughtfully laid-out space can lead to more efficient service and happier customers.

 Use Tech to Simplify Things